libAtoms/matscipy/paper/paper.md

 # Acknowledgements

-We thank Arnaud Allera, Manuel Aldegunde, Kristof Bal, James Brixey, Alexander Held, Jan Jansen, Henry Lambert and Zhilin Zheng for contributions and bug fixes. `matscipy` was partially funded by the Deutsche Forschungsgemeinschaft (projects 258153560, 390951807 and 461911253), the European Research Council (ERC StG 757343), the Engineering and Physical Sciences Research Council (grants EP/P002188/1, EP/R012474/1 and EP/R043612/1) and the Leverhulme Trust under grant RPG-2017-191.
+We thank Arnaud Allera, Manuel Aldegunde, Kristof Bal, James Brixey, Alexander Held, Jan Jansen, Till Junge, Henry Lambert, Punit Patel and Zhilin Zheng for contributions and bug fixes. `matscipy` was partially funded by the Deutsche Forschungsgemeinschaft (projects 258153560, 390951807 and 461911253), the European Research Council (ERC StG 757343), the Engineering and Physical Sciences Research Council (grants EP/P002188/1, EP/R012474/1 and EP/R043612/1) and the Leverhulme Trust (grant RPG-2017-191).

 # References